 In order to respond to the changed circumstances and requirements since the establishment of the DHK, an administrative reform is being prepared.
 This reform is also contained in the current government programme 2017-2022.
 The project for implementing the reform is coordinated by viadonau and executed by all three concerned public authorities.
 The aim is to achieve coherence between the legal entities, their assets and the operational responsibilities, in keeping with an efficient and impact-oriented administration.

-20. Optimise flood protection management across organisations and borders of the Action Programme for the Danube 2022.
+The project makes a substantial contribution to the implementation of measure 20.
+Optimise flood protection management across organisations and borders of the Action Programme for the Danube 2022.